Need to lift your bed off the ground for extra storage space? This tutorial guides you through making a DIY

 How long you cut your riser pieces will truly depend on how tall you want your bed but we went with 7 inches.

-Chop down all your risers, don’t forget the middle support beams as well.
+Chop down all your risers, and don't forget the middle support beams as well.

 Once you have made all of your cuts you will need to use a 1-inch hole saw to make your middle hole cuts to place the metal bed frame (without the wheels attached) down into.

 Measure the length of your bed frame legs (without the wheels) as they may all differ.

 Measure the center of the 4×4 so you will know where to make the hole cut and drill all of your holes.

 We first tried to use the bed lifts with just the pieces of 4×4 wood block but they didn’t feel near sturdy enough for us.

 So, we then took a 1x6x6 inch board and cut down 6-inch pieces to screw onto the base of the 4×4 pieces (using 2, 2-inch nails in each base).

 This allowed them to be nice and sturdy with no wobble.

 Now that you have finished them (for right around $10 is what we spent on both pieces of lumber) you can then stain them a nice color, paint them, or leave them unfinished.

 Even if you aren't needing to raise your bed because you don't mind it being short, these bed risers create awesome under-bed storage space.

 Great for dorm rooms!!